trinodb/trino/docs/src/main/sphinx/security/built-in-system-access-control.rst

 If you want to limit access on a system level in any other way than the ones listed above, you must implement a custom :doc:`/develop/system-access-control`.

+Notice that access control needs to be configured on the coordinator.
+However authorization for certain operations like updating node system information that covers request of node shutdown is performed on worker.
+In such cases access control should be configured on workers too.

 Read only system access control
 ===============================